martinberger-ch/oci-monitoring/README.md

 ### File /home/steampipe/config/oci.spc - Steampipe Region Filter

-To filter your regions, just edit the file _/home/steampipe/config/oci.spc_ - example:
+The configuration is provided by Ansible automation.
+You can rename the connection and filter for your regions.
+Just edit the file _/home/steampipe/config/oci.spc_ - example:

 ```bash
 connection "oci_tenant_kestenholz" {